heyfoz/java-spring-tl-owl-marketplace/README.md

 <br>
 By Forrest Moulin, Jose Casiano, and Philip Canzian</h2>

-> On the Web Listing (OWL) Marketplace is a property listing application project created for Pennsylvania State University's Information Sciences and Technology Integration and Problem Solving undergraduate course.
+> On the Web Listing (OWL) Marketplace is a property listing web application project created for Pennsylvania State University's Information Sciences and Technology Integration and Problem Solving undergraduate course.
 OWL Marketplace is a fictitious, non-profit organization, and the application code is open-source, provided under the MIT License.
+The source code runs within an Azure App Service while also connecting to an Azure MySQL Database for flexible server.
+To top it off, the project includes a demonstration of Bing Maps API requests!

 ```diff
 + Project dependencies: